 Need Help?
-See How To Install a Windows Gadget.
+See How To Install a Windows Gadget for help getting your gadget installed in Windows 7 or Vista.

 Important: Microsoft no longer supports Windows Gadget development so they can focus on native apps for Windows 8.
 However, all of the gadgets below are still available, do work with both Windows 7 and Windows Vista, and are completely free to download.